 There’s a lot of hype around the top b-school brands.
-Of course most applicants dream of earning their MBA at Harvard or Stanford.
-But the cold, hard truth is that these schools admit a tiny fraction of applicants each cycle.
+Of course, most applicants dream of earning their MBA at Harvard Business School or Stanford Graduate School of Business.
+But the cold, hard truth is that these schools admit a small fraction of applicants each cycle.

 This doesn’t mean you should abandon all hope of attending one of the world’s best business schools.
 If you have strong stats and varied leadership examples and extracurriculars, go for it.
-But, should you to fall in the camp of the other 85 percent of applicants, then having appropriate back-up schools is a must.
+But, should you fall in the camp of the other 85% of applicants, then having appropriate back-up schools is a must.

 Not all programs are the same.
 Applicants should do a lot of research and soul-searching before the school selection process.
 Be realistic about your profile.
 Aligning yourself with programs that mesh with your academic and professional background is the surest recipe for success.

 MBA Applicant Reality Check #2: Scores Affect Selection

 As we’ve talked about in this space before, preparing early for the entrance exam is critical.
 Then, you can focus on compelling application essays or cultivating extra leadership opportunities.